-Line 22 - Educator expense
+Line 22 - Educator Expense

 Enter in Column A any educator expense deduction properly claimed on your federal tax return, Form 1040, line 23 or Form 1040A, line 16.
 Enter in Column B the portion of the expense that was spent while you were an Indiana resident.
+This publication was finalized before all year-end federal legislative changes were complete.
+Therefore, some of these adjustments may need to be eliminated and/or refigured.